CCBDA-UPC/Assignments-2022/Lab04.md

 Next, create a **new Python 3.x virtual environment** specially for this web app and install the packages required to run it. (**MS-Windows OS** users read the note at the end of this section)

+Check the contents of the file **requirements.txt** that the web application declares as the set of Python packages, and its version, that it requires to be executed successfully.

 The package `boto3` is a library that hides de AWS REST API to the programmer and manages the communication between the web app and all the AWS services.
 Check [**Boto 3 Documentation**](https://boto3.readthedocs.io/en/latest/reference/services/index.html) for more details.

 Please, note the different prompt **(eb-virt)_$** vs. **_$** when you are inside and outside of the new Python virtual environment.